Noaemien/ada-template-website/competitors.md

 |                                         Newshounds |0.00021|
 |                                     Arp2_3_complex |0.00000|

-The address this issue to define and select hubs, we did a selection based on an external dataset : Wipedia Pageviews.
+The address this issue to define and select hubs, we did a selection based on an external dataset : Wikipedia Pageviews.
 The selection is based on the most visited Wikipedia page from 2016 to 2024 to avoid any contender that would have been popular just because of a peak at a moment.
 We crossed all the most visted pages and took the 64 more consistent pages during these 8 years, so we got the "base" of Wikipedia for our hubs.
 But the fame of a page does not imply that it will be a good hub.
 Let's have a look to our contenders selection !

 <!-- Placeholder: Figure showing the reduction from all pages to qualified hubs -->